Hanna Rovina

-Hanna Rovina (חנה רובינא; 15 September 1888 - 3 February 1980), also Robina, was a Russian-Israeli actress.
+Hanna Rovina (חנה רובינא; 15 September 1888 – 3 February 1980), also Rubina, was a Russian-Israeli actress.
 She is often referred to as the "First Lady of Hebrew Theatre".

 Biography

-Hana Rovina was born in Byerazino, in the Igumensky Uyezd of the Minsk Governorate of the Russian Empire (present-day Belarus), to David Rubin, a timber merchant and Sarah-Rivka Rubin.
+Hana Rovina (Rubina) was born in Byerazino, Igumensky Uyezd, Minsk Governorate, Russian Empire (present-day Belarus), to David Rubin, a timber merchant and Sarah-Rivka Rubin.
 She had one sister, Rahel and one brother, Zvi.
 She trained as a kindergarten teacher at a course for Hebrew-speaking kindergarten teachers in Warsaw (prior to the First World War).

 She had a daughter, Ilana, born in 1934, with the Hebrew poet Alexander Penn.

 Acting career

-She began her acting career at the "Hebrew Stage Theatre" of Nahum Tzemach.
+She began her acting career at the "Hebrew Stage Theatre" of Nahum Zemach.
 She joined Habima Theatre in 1917 just as it was being launched, and participated in its first production, a play by Yevgeny Vakhtangov.
-She became famous for her role as Leah'le, the young bride who is possessed by a demon in The Dybbuk by S. Ansky.
+She became famous for her role as Leah'le, the young bride who is possessed by a demon in The Dybbuk by S. An-sky.

 In 1928, Rovina and the other actors of Habima immigrated to Mandate Palestine.
 Habima became the flagship of the new national theatre movement, and Rovina was recognized as the movement's leading actress.
 The image of Rovina in her role as Leah in the Moscow performance of The Dybbuk, in a white dress, with her long black braid, became an icon of the emergent Hebrew theatre.